Moving From the UK to Cyprus

 Driving your own car in Cyprus

 All vehicles are required to have at least third-party liability insurance.
 The good news is that it’s quite cheap, depending on what kind of coverage you want.
-Other car-related expenses you will incur include: 6 monthly MOT and yearly road tax payments.
+Other car-related expenses include 6 monthly MOT and yearly road tax payments.
 Compared to the UK, fuel prices here will feel very affordable.

 Education in Cyprus

-Cyprus is reported to be one of the biggest spenders on education in the EU and therefore has an excellent public education system.
-Expats have the option of choosing from either free state or paid private schooling.
+Cyprus is reported to be one of the biggest spenders on education in the EU and, therefore, has an excellent public education system.
+Expats have the option of choosing between free state or paid private schooling.
 Full-time education is compulsory for all children aged 5-15.
 It’s worth noting that state education will be fully conducted in Greek throughout, which might be a bit of a hurdle for expat children.
 If your children don’t speak Greek, then you can send them to one of the fee-paying international schools, which may cost around €200 per month.

 Being a student in Cyprus